rodriguesmafalda/de-zoomcamp/project/README.md

 ### 1. Prerequisites

-- Google Cloud account with BigQuery, GCS, and service account access
+- Google Cloud account with access to BigQuery and GCS
 - Docker installed (for Kestra and Python scripts)
-- [Kestra](https://kestra.io/docs/) running locally (or on server)
+- [Kestra](https://kestra.io/docs/) running locally or on a server
 - Google Cloud SDK (`gcloud`, `bq`)
-- A billing-enabled GCP project
+- Billing-enabled GCP project

+---

 ### 2. Setup Terraform